 But once you get to a certain level of strength, there isn’t a great deal of point in getting any stronger.
 The benefits of the additional strength won’t necessarily justify the time and work necessary to acquire it.

-Are you going to be that much better off by adding another 10 pounds to your squat?
+Are you going to be that much better off by adding another 10 pounds to your back squat 1RM?
 Unless you’re a strength athlete or powerlifter, probably not.

 Strong enough is strong enough.